chandachewe10/currency/README.md

 ## Usage

 ### Convert Amount from One Currency to the other
-You can convert the amount from one currency to the other using the follwoing code:
+You can convert the amount from one currency to the other using the following code:

 ```php
 ExchangeConverter::convert('amount', 'from this currency', 'to this currency');